blog-dovydasvenckus/blog/_posts/2017-08-05-shrink-xfs.md

     umount /mnt/home

-To delete partition you can use your favorite application.
-It can be GParted or other tool.
+To delete the partition you can use your favorite application.
+It can be GParted or another tool.

-In this example I have used interactive commandline utility fdisk.
+In this example, I have used interactive command line utility fdisk.

     fdisk /dev/sda
     Welcome to fdisk (util-linux 2.29).